stock photo of evening primrose flower

 Fatty Acid Composition of Evening Primrose Oil

 Evening primrose oil is very high in linoleic acid (70%) and gamma-linolenic acid (10%).
-For that reason, this oil is beneficial from both nutritional health and topical skin perspectives.
+This breakdown is unique and is responsible for the skin benefits when used on the face.

-If you're looking for ways to combat the signs of aging, evening primrose oil may be the answer.
+If you're looking for ways to combat the signs of aging or acne, evening primrose oil may be the answer.

 When using evening primrose oil as part of your facial oil routine, you would expect to experience: